aflyk/hello/readme.txt

 Hi!
-I use that's for lesson.
+I use that for lesson.